stackbit-projects/ondevs-333e7/content/l-chat/pricing.md

           *   Live stream too 50million+ via Youtube, Facebook, and more socials

-          *   All features of Basic
+          *   Host up to 1000 Participants

           *   Chat/IM - Encrypted on screen text chat, can be included or excluded from screen recordings.
 Deletes on exit.

           *   Custom Avatar (default user image)